patrickfeeney03/protein_per_euro/README.md

 - [x] Add the option to attach photos to each product.
 Photos from the front and back to show nutritional table etc
 - [ ] render smaller versions of the images or something.
 - [x] Sean fully broke the Index page and the show page for product 26.
 Fix it
+- [ ] Remove validation on form side.
+Also, form currently doesnt allow to type 0 for carbs etc.
+- [x] Add something to indicate that the data is not backed up by a symbol.